jeetb98/jeetb98.github.io/README.md

 ### v1.4 :
 * Awarded Star Performer.🎉.
-* Contact Page now properly.
+* Contact Section is now working.
 * Implemented reCAPTCHA for the Contact form.